Christopher Greenbury

 Christopher Greenbury (September 24, 1951 – January 4, 2007) was an English film editor with more than thirty film credits dating from 1979's The Muppet Movie.
 With Tariq Anwar, he won the BAFTA Award for Best Editing for American Beauty (1999), which he was also nominated for an Academy Award for Best Film Editing.
 American Beauty is a serious drama, but in general Greenbury edited comedy films, including six directed by the Farrelly brothers commencing with 1994's Dumb and Dumber.

 Greenbury was a member of the American Cinema Editors (ACE).

 Filmography

 Based on Greenbury's filmography at the Internet Database.
-The director and release date of each film are indicated in parenthesis.
+The director and release date of each film are indicated in parentheses.